Frank Bernard Cernik

 Frank was fortunate to have various family members working at the rinks, including all the children at times, his brother Frank and wife Elaine and nephews Chris Cernik and Steve Cernik.
 His sister Marie Smith also worked at Golfland.

-Frank and Phyllis are now retired living in Omaha.
+Frank and Phyllis are now retired and living in Omaha.
 Frank has four children, all in Omaha.
 Diane Cernik, Scott Cernik (Pam), Kevin Cernik and Julie Chochon (Scott).
 Phyllis has two daughters, Jami Johnson in Wahoo, Nebraska and Joni Albers (Rick) in Idaho Springs, Colorado.
-Together they have seven Grandchildren and three Great Grandchildren and one Step Grandchild.
+Together, they have seven Grandchildren, three Great-Grandchildren, and one Step-Grandchild.

-As a personal note from the author of this website.
-I fondly recall “many” a weekend nights going skating with classmates and girlfriends.
+As a personal note from the author of this website, I fondly recall “many” weekend nights going skating with classmates and girlfriends.
 On the Holidays, most of the cousins would go late at night when the rink was closed and play roller skating sports.
 We were nuts.

 Skateland on 84th Closing After 26 years.